-Brass instruments are relatively straightforward, inasmuch as, radiation from them is entirely by way of the bell.
-Figure 10 shows several brass instruments and suggested studio micing.
-Be aware that brass instruments can be played quite loudly, so distortion may become a problem later on.
+Brass instruments are relatively straightforward, inasmuch as radiation from them is entirely by way of the bell.
+Figure 9 shows several brass instruments and suggested studio micing.
+Be aware that brass instruments can be played quite loudly, so distortion may become a problem later.
 Also, the trumpet and trombone can both develop considerable high frequency content at high playing levels and when playing with certain kinds of mutes.
-This is a good argument for using as smooth a microphone as you can find, as well as keeping a good eye on console input levels.
+This is a good argument for using as smooth a microphone as you can find, as well as keeping a close eye on console input levels.

 Many engineers trained by, or apprenticed to, older engineers who grew up in the early 1950's will actually use the old RCA ribbons for close-in placement to brass instruments.
-The ribbons are usually somewhat rolled off at high frequencies, and this creates a desirable antidote to the excessive high frequency output of the instruments.
+The ribbons are usually somewhat rolled off at high frequencies, which creates a desirable antidote to the excessive high frequency output of the instruments.
 Another factor in favor of the old ribbons is their relatively low output, which means that they will not overload the console input.
 Today, most engineers prefer smooth condensers, but are ready to engage pads when necessary.

-Do not hesitate to move microphones a bit farther away from the instruments than shown in Figure 10 if it will create a better sound and does not give you leakage problems.
-You may also place the microphone slightly off-axis to diminish the high end a bit.
-Many veteran brass players themselves favor the old ribbons and will suggest them when they hear a sound that is too bright.
-A slight amount of EQ rolloff (in the console) may help a bit.
+Do not hesitate to move microphones a bit farther away from the instruments than shown in Figure 9 if it will create a better sound and does not give you leakage problems.
+You may also place the microphone slightly off-axis to diminish the high end.
+Many veteran brass players slightly favor the old ribbons and will suggest them when they hear a sound that is too bright.
+A slight amount of EQ rolloff in the console may help a bit.

-Summary of AKG Models for Recording Brass: C414 Series Just about every studio engineer's favorite microphone for brass, because of its ability to handle very high sound pressures.
+Summary of AKG Models for Recording Brass:

+C414 Series Just about every studio engineer's favorite microphone for brass, due to its ability to handle very high sound pressures.

-C12VR Noted for its tube-type warmth and brilliant high frequency, it is another favorite.
+$\underline{\text{C12VR}}$ Another favorite noted for its tube-type warmth and brilliant high frequency.